Schlaich-group/fachlabor-dft-ml-public/tutorials/source/auto_examples/gap_fit.rst

     energy_parameter_name=energy
     )

 ..
-GENERATED FROM PYTHON SOURCE LINES 75-76
+GENERATED FROM PYTHON SOURCE LINES 76-77

 Finally, we print our parameters and then run the gap_fit command

 ..
-GENERATED FROM PYTHON SOURCE LINES 76-78
+GENERATED FROM PYTHON SOURCE LINES 78-81

 .. code-block:: Bash

     echo ${GEN_PARAMS[@]}

     gap_fit "${GEN_PARAMS[@]}"

+..
+GENERATED FROM PYTHON SOURCE LINES 81-83

+To run this script open the terminal, navigate to the folder ``your_project/gap`` and execute the command ``bash gap_fit.sh``.

 .. _sphx_glr_download_auto_examples_gap_fit.sh: